Oxford Academy (California): Academics

-Oxford Academy aims to best prepare its students for college in a number of ways.
-For one, it runs on a "block schedule", holding even periods on Tuesdays and Thursdays and odd periods on Wednesdays and Fridays, mirroring the longer but more spaced out class structure found at most American universities.
-The school also provides a large selection of advanced placement (AP) courses for potential future college credit, even some which are mandatory (including, but not limited to, AP English Language and AP US History).
-Oxford offers classes which fit the University of California "A-G Course" requirements, guaranteeing that students graduate having fulfilled the minimum course requirements for attending a school in the UC system.
-Students may even dual enroll at nearby Cypress College to take courses which directly transfer to CSU or UC system schools.
+Oxford Academy rigorously prepares its students for a college environment, both socially and academically.
+The school runs on a "block schedule", holding even periods on Tuesdays and Thursdays and odd periods on Wednesdays and Fridays, mirroring the longer but more spaced-out class structure found at most American universities.
+The school also provides a wide selection of advanced placement (AP) courses for potential future college credit, several of which are mandatory for graduation.
+Most other academic courses are offered as Honors classes; though they do not confer college credit, they are assigned the same credit weight as AP classes.
+While students have the choice between AP and Honors offerings for some courses, by graduation all students will have at least completed AP English Language and Composition, AP English Literature and Composition, AP United States History, and AP United States Government and Politics.
+Oxford offers classes which fulfill University of California (UC) "A-G Course" requirements, guaranteeing that students graduate having fulfilled the minimum course requirements for attending a school in the UC system.
+Students may also enroll in dual enrollment courses at nearby Cypress College, gaining high school and college credit for certain subject areas which may directly translate into California State University (CSU) or UC credit.

-Oxford Academy upholds a strict GPA requirement for its students.
-7th and 8th graders must maintain a 2.5, 9th and 10th graders a 2.7, and 11th and 12th graders a 3.0 grade point average in order to avoid being placed on academic probation.
+The school uses a Grade Point Average (GPA) system with an unweighted GPA range from 0.0 to 4.0 and a weighted GPA range from 0.0 to 5.0 to measure academic success with strict minimum GPA requirements for students.
+Students in 7th and 8th grade must maintain a minimum GPA of 2.5 or above, students in 9th and 10th grade must maintain a GPA of 2.7 or above, and students in 11th and 12th must maintain a GPA of 3.0 or above in order to avoid being placed on academic probation.
 Failure to improve one's academic performance to this standard results in expulsion from the school.

-Aside from its standard classes, Oxford also offers four different pathways - Biotechnology, Business, Computer Science, and Engineering - in an effort to expose students to different fields of study they may pursue after high school.
-In junior high, students take a pathway introductory course lasting one quarter each.
-Afterwards, in high school, students select a pathway and take three corresponding courses at their own pace.
-Students are also required to take at least four years of foreign language and two years of some visual and performing arts (also called VAPA).
-The foreign language offerings have changed over the years, with French and Mandarin having been taught in the past.
-As of 2024, the two languages offered are Spanish and Korean.
+Aside from its standard classes, Oxford also offers Career Technical Education (CTE) pathways consisting of Biotechnology, Business, Computer Science, and Engineering in an effort to expose students to different fields of study they may pursue after high school.
+In 7th grade, students take an introductory pathway course lasting one quarter each.
+In high school, students select one of these four CTE pathways to take for 3 years.
+The Computer Science pathway is the only one to offer AP classes (AP Computer Science Principles and AP Computer Science A), and the Engineering and Biotechnology pathways are taught by instructors from North Orange County ROP.
+Students are also required to take at least 3 years of a foreign language and 1 year of visual and performing arts (VAPA) for graduation.
+Foreign language offerings have changed over the years, with French and Mandarin having been available for students in the past.
+As of 2026, the two languages offered are Spanish and Korean.
 To fulfill their mandatory VAPA requirement, students may choose between orchestra, band, choir, and art.